What's the difference between group and individual coverage?

 If you've had employer-sponsored coverage, you're probably used to certain things.
 Your employer may:

 - Give you a choice of health insurance plans

 - Pay for all or some of your monthly premium

 - Deduct your share of your premium from your paycheck each pay period

 If for some reason you can't get coverage through your employer anymore, you'll still need a health plan.
 For many people, that means buying individual health insurance.
 To learn more, see Is individual insurance right for me?

 - Shop for and choose a plan that covers you and your family

 - Get to know and manage all of your health coverage and benefits

-You'll probably notice differences in what benefits are covered by group versus individual plans, too.
-That changes on Jan.
-1, 2014.
-After that, all health plans for individuals and businesses with fewer than 50 full-time employees will cover the same 10 essential health benefits.
+Depending on how many employees there are, benefits covered by group and individual plans may be different.
+All health plans for individuals and businesses with fewer than 50 full-time employees cover the same 10 essential health benefits.
 But if your employer has 50 or more full-time employees, they have more say in what your plan does and doesn't cover.

 We have a website for members who are transitioning from group to individual coverage.
 You'll find more information and answers to questions other people have had.